- If you are going to test your own Web service, make sure it is deployed and running.

 - To have a binary file converted and sent in the request, choose the File upload(multipart/form-data) option and specify the file location in the File to send field.

 - For GET requests, specify the parameters to be passed as a query string inside the URL.
-Use the Query string parameters pane.
+Use the Request Parameters pane.
 By default, the pane shows an empty list with one line.
-To add a parameter, type its name and value in the corresponding fields.
-As soon as you complete one parameter definition, a new empty line is added automatically.

 - To submit a request to the server, click the Submit request button .